 5.8 Relation between overload (dBov) and maximum levels (dBm0)

-While levels in digital transmission networks are expressed usually in terms of the power of tone (expressed e.g. in dBm0), the level specification for digital processing devices such as speech coders is specified in terms of dBov values.
+While levels in digital speech transmission networks are expressed usually in terms of the power (expressed e.g. in dBm0), the level specification for digital processing devices such as speech coders is specified in terms of dBov values.
 Hence, it is useful to relate these two level units.
 The conversion between both representations can be generically expressed as:

 y(dBm0) = z(dBov) + C

 There are three specific cases of interest: A-law G.711, µ-law G.711, and G.722.
 It should be noted that irrespective of the case, the level Tmax of a maximum level tone would always be –3.01 dBov.
-For the G.711 encoding rule, a tone that exercises the maximum level has a power Tmax of 3.14 dBm0 for A-law, and of 3.17 dBm0 for µ-law.
+For the G.711 encoding rule, an encoded sequence is provided to define the 0 dBm0 level (see Table 5/G.711 for A-law and Table 6/G.711 for µ-law).
+The result is that a pure tone that exercises the maximum level has a power Tmax of 3.14 dBm0 for A-law, and of 3.17 dBm0 for µ-law.
 Therefore, C above becomes 6.15 dB for A-law and 6.18 dB for µ-law.
-For the G.722 wideband coding algorithm, the overload point of the A/D and D/A converters should be 9 dBm0.
+For the G.722 wideband coding algorithm, the overload point of the A/D and D/A converters is defined as +9 dBm0.
 Therefore, in that case, C becomes 12.01 dB.

 The following relationships summarise the relationships described above: